filipedonatti/Hermit-Project/README.md

 ## 🔖 Ethos:

---> To contemplate how wondrous VR experiences can be.
+--> To contemplate wondrous VR experiences.
 To create an online store which serves its customers opportunities to journey yon real or virtual destinations or dreamscapes.

 ### 🙅‍♂️ Developed By: